frame84/Windows11Login/README.md

 chromium-browser index.html &
 ```

-Insert credentials and check the output on test server
+Insert credentials and check the output of the test server